grafana/metrictank/docs/memory-server.md

 The ring buffer is simply a list of chunks - one for each series - that holds the latest data for each series that has been ingested (or generated, for rollup series).
 You can configure how many chunks to retain (`numchunks`).
+The ring buffer can be useful to assure data that may be needed is in memory, in these cases:
+* you know a majority of your queries hits the most recent data of a given time window (e.g. last 2 hours, last day), you know this is unlikely to change and true for the vast majority of your metrics.
-* The main function of the ring buffers is to keep secondaries able to satisfy queries from RAM, even if the primary is not able to save its chunks instantly, or if the primary crashed and needs to be restarted.
-Effectively, the more data in your ring buffer, the longer outages of a primary you can sustain. (up to `(numchunks-1) * chunkspan` in duration)
+* keep secondaries able to satisfy queries from RAM for the most recent data of cold (infrequently queried) series, even if the primary is not able to save its chunks instantly, if it crashed and needs to be restarted or if you're having a cassandra outage so that chunks can't be loaded or saved.
+Note that this does not apply for hot data: data queried frequently enough (at least as frequent as their chunkspan) will be added to the chunk cache automatically (see below) and not require cassandra lookups.
-* For keeping a "hot cache" of frequently accessed data, this is not necessarily an effective solution, since the same `numchunks` is applied to all raw series
-(and aggregation settings are applied to all series in the same fashion, so a given rollup frequency will have the same `numchunks` for all series)
-So unless you're confident your metrics are all subject to queries of the same timeranges, and that they are predictable, you should look at the chunk cache below.

 Note:
 * the last (current) chunk is always a "work in progress", so depending on what time it is, it may be anywhere between empty and full.